-You’ve just started collecting your first few pay checks or you are a more seasoned 3rd or 4th year resident.
+You’ve just started collecting your first few paychecks or you are a more seasoned 3rd or 4th-year resident.
 Either way, you may be thinking, I only have 50 dollars left over at the end of the month after paying off student loan interest, putting money into an emergency account, and paying off all my expenses.
 Its only 50 dollars- Does it really matter if I save it or spend it on dinner, drinks, and/or movies?
-Well, if you have that thought process month after month, you can be doing some serious damage to your future net worth.
+Well, if you have that thought process month after month, you will seriously damage to your future retirement net worth.
 Let’s run through some calculations.

 The Basics of Compounding at Different Ages